ballerina-platform/module-ballerinax-hubspot.automation.actions/ballerina/Module.md

 ## Setup guide

-To use the Hubspot Automation action API connector in Ballerina, you must have a HubSpot developer account.
+To use the HubSpot Automation action API connector in Ballerina, you must have a HubSpot developer account.
 If you don't have an account, create one using the following steps.

-### Step 1: Create a Hubspot Developer Account
+### Step 1: Create a HubSpot Developer Account

-Visit the [Hubspot portal](https://developers.hubspot.com/get-started) and create a Developer Account.
+Visit the [HubSpot portal](https://developers.hubspot.com/get-started) and create a Developer Account.

-### Step 2: Create a Hubspot Developer Test Account
+### Step 2: Create a HubSpot Developer Test Account

-Visit [developer test account page](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) and create a Hubspot developer test account.
+Visit [developer test account page](https://developers.hubspot.com/beta-docs/getting-started/account-types#developer-test-accounts) and create a HubSpot developer test account.
-### Step 3: Create a Hubspot Public App
+### Step 3: Create a HubSpot Public App

 In your developer account, navigate to the "Apps" section.